CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager-PTM.md

 ## ptmd Scripts

-The `ptmd` service executes scripts at `/etc/ptm.d/if-topo-pass` and `/etc/ptm.d/if-topo-fail` for each interface that goes through a change and runs `if-topo-pass` when an LLDP or BFD check passes, or `if-topo-fails` when the check fails.
+The `ptmd` service executes scripts at `/etc/ptm.d/if-topo-pass` and `/etc/ptm.d/if-topo-fail` for each interface that goes through a change and runs `if-topo-pass` when an LLDP check passes, or `if-topo-fails` when the check fails.
 The scripts receive an argument string that is the result of the `ptmctl` command; see {{%link url="#ptmd-service-commands" text="`ptmd` commands below"%}}.

 You can modify these default scripts.